-Serial Entrepreneur is the one who start a new business, grow it to a profitable stage and then move to next.
+A serial entrepreneur is one who starts a new business, grows it to a profitable stage, and then moves to the next.

-Do you have the skills to launch a new idea and execute it successfully?
-Or you love transforming people lives around you?
+Do you also have the skills to launch a new idea and execute it successfully?
+Or love transforming people’s lives around you?

 What is a Serial Entrepreneur?

-Serial Entrepreneur is defined as someone who runs multiple businesses, someone who comes up with new ideas and execute them.
 A True Serial Entrepreneur never fails though his idea may fail.
-A true entrepreneur learns from his mistakes and bounce back from failures.
-That’s what makes his a successful serial entrepreneur.
+A true entrepreneur learns from his mistakes and bounces back from failures.
+That’s what makes him a successful serial entrepreneur.